wp-plugins/gravity-forms-salesforce/readme.txt

 == Changelog ==

+= 2.2.4.2 =
+* Fixed one more issue with "Array" as submitted value when using select dropdown lists and Salesforce Field Mapping. *Note: after updating the plugin, you may need to re-save your affected forms.*

 = 2.2.4.1 =
 * Fixed issue introduced in 2.2.4 that prevented options from being editable when Salesforce Field Mapping was not enabled.